Neck Pain & Tension Headache Relief in St Albans

 Sub-occipital muscles at the base of the skull.
 Upper traps and across the shoulders.
 Cervical erector muscles running up the back of the neck.
 Levator scapulae down to the shoulder blade.
 Temples and jaw if the tension extends there.

-Cupping plus targeted IASTM muscle scraping in these areas frequently resolves the headache pattern entirely.
-Many of our clients with chronic tension headaches stop having them after a series of sessions.
+Cupping combined with targeted IASTM muscle scraping in these areas frequently resolves the headache pattern.
+Many clients with chronic tension headaches stop having them after a short series of sessions.

 Neck, Shoulder & Back Pain Together

 Neck pain rarely sits in isolation.
-Most clients with chronic neck tension also have shoulder tightness, upper back stiffness, and often lower back tension too.
-The reason is simple.
+Most clients with chronic neck tension also have shoulder tightness, upper back stiffness and often lower back tension too.
 The fascia of the neck, shoulders and back is one continuous network.
 Tightness in one area pulls on the next.

 Cupping for shoulders and cupping for the upper back work on the same principle as cupping for neck pain.
-Suction decompresses the tissue, releases pressure, and addresses the fascial layer that hands-on treatment struggles to reach.
 For someone with neck pain that connects through tight shoulders into the upper back, treating all three areas in a single session gives better results than addressing them one at a time.

-We assess the neck, shoulders, and back during your consultation and tailor the combined treatment to where the tension is actually coming from.
+We assess the neck, shoulders and back during your consultation and tailor the combined treatment to where the tension is actually coming from.
+If back pain is your primary concern alongside neck issues, see our back pain and cupping page and our Pain and Tension Relief page for the full approach.

 Types of Neck Pain We Help With